 As we said previously when we were talking

-about the timeline, is that Flash
+about the timeline, I mean that Flash

 re-renders the application and the visual